GoogleCloudPlatform/wombat-dressing-room/docs/what-is-this.md

 GitHub.
 These tokens are tied to a single GitHub repository, which the user generating the token must have push permissions for.

-If a per-package publication token is leaked, an attacker gains the ability to publish malicious code to only a single package in an account.
+If a per-package publication token is leaked, an attacker can only hijack the single package that the token is associated with.

 ### Limited lifetime tokens

-Wombat Dressing Room can also generate access tokens that have a 24 hour lifespan.
+_Wombat Dressing Room_ can also generate access tokens that have a 24 hour lifespan.
 In this model, a leaked token is only vulnerable until the the 24 hour lifespan is hit, reducing the attack surface.

-### GitHub for 2FA
+### GitHub Releases as 2FA

-In this authentication model, a package can only be published to npm if a GitHub release with the same version number is found on GitHub.
+In this authentication model, a package can only be published to npm if a GitHub release with a corresponding tag is found on GitHub.

 This introduces a true "second factor", as users must prove they have access to both Wombat Dressing Room and the repository on GitHub.